HN. College Website Policy

 SPC web pages must follow existing college policies concerning the use of the college logo.
 Please consult the Policy and Procedures Manual (Policy HP) for more information.

-Links to external commercial and non-commercial sites must be appropriate to the mission and purpose of the college and must be properly approved by the Offices of Marketing and Recruitment, Instructional Technology, Information Services, or the departmental chairperson.
+Links to external commercial and non-commercial sites must be appropriate to the mission and purpose of the college and must be properly approved by the Office of Marketing and Communications, Instructional Technology, Information Services, or the departmental chairperson.

 External Links from SPC pages can link to a commercial site only if the site is being used as an educational resource rather than a way to compete with local businesses or as a source of college or personal revenue.
 Links to commercial sites cannot interfere with existing SPC contracts.